Tonči Valčić

-Tonči Valčić (born 9 June 1978) is a Croatian former professional handball player who currently works as an assistant coach of Croatian club RK Zagreb.
+Tonči Valčić (born 9 June 1978) is a Croatian former professional handball player.

 He was a member of the Croatia national team at the 2008 Summer Olympics.

 Playing career

 Valčić began his career in Croatian powerhouse RK Zagreb where he has played for the majority of this career.

 Valčić played for three seasons in Germany for TV Grosswallstadt.
 He also played in Spain for CB Torrevieja and CB Ademar León before returning to Croatia.